How American Homeschoolers Enabled and Funded German Child Abuse: The Real Story Behind the Religious Right and the Twelve Tribes

 Following a magazine investigation last year in which the abuse allegations were raised, the sect strongly denied allegations of abuse, declaring: “We are an open and transparent community which does not tolerate any form of child abuse.”

-So the cult denied allegations of abuse.
+So the sect denied allegations of abuse.
 Yet the police said that the raid was due to “fresh evidence indicating significant and ongoing child abuse by the members.”
 Though, of course, that is not how WORLD Magazine and others presented the situation.
 WORLD emphasized that police “didn’t offer details” and highlighted the supposed illegality of homeschooling in Germany and how police had recently “forcibly removed” the children of “a homeschooling family” — as if to connect the Twelve Tribes situation with the “persecution” of German homeschoolers in general.

 Now the evidence is out there, though.
 Not only does it have nothing to do with homeschooling, it also is not pretty.
 According to the Independent on September 10, 2013, in an article entitled “In Germany’s Twelve Tribes sect, cameras catch ‘cold and systematic’ child-beating”: